jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (6) Before granting consent, the Minister must be satisfied that the transferee is highly likely to be able to comply with— (a) the conditions of, and give proper effect to, the permit; and (b) in the case of a permit as defined in section 89D, the relevant obligations in subparts 2 and 3 of Part 1B.
+(6A) Before granting consent, if the Ministers require an outgoing guarantee under section 41I, an outgoing guarantee that the Minister considers to be appropriate must have been provided in accordance with that requirement.
-(7) The chief executive must record the transfer of any participating interest consented to by the Minister under this section on the permit concerned and the transfer is effective, for the purposes of the permit, this Act, and the regulations from the date of the Minister's consent.
+(7) The chief executive must record the transfer of any participating interest consented to by the Minister under this section on the permit concerned and the transfer is effective, for the purposes of the permit, this Act, and the regulations on the date specified in section 2(5).

-### 41AA Meaning of change of control of permit participant or guarantor
+### 41AA Interpretation for change of control and transfer provisions
+(1) In this section, sections 41AB to 41A and 41E to 41I, subpart 2 of this Part, and Part 6 of Schedule 1,—
+  - **body corporate that is undergoing a change of control** means a body corporate that is a permit participant, permit operator, licence holder, or holder of a participating interest in a licence referred to in section 41AB(1) that undergoes a change of control
+  - **change of control** , in relation to a body corporate, means either of the following:
+    (a) that a person obtains a controlling interest in the body corporate; or (b) in the case of an exploration or a mining permit or licence for petroleum, that a person ceases to have a controlling interest in the body corporate
+  - **current licence holder** has the same meaning as in section 89D
+  - **current permit holder** has the same meaning as in section 89D
+  - **incoming person** means a person who obtains a controlling interest in a body corporate that is undergoing a change of control
+  - **licence** has the same meaning as in section 89D
+  - **outgoing person** means any of the following:
+    (a) a person who ceases to have a controlling interest in a body corporate that is undergoing a change of control:
+    (b) a person who ceases to have all or part of an interest in a body corporate that is undergoing a change of control that results in another person acquiring a controlling interest in that body corporate:
+    (c) a person who transfers all or part of their participating interest in a permit or licence for petroleum, or transfers their licence for petroleum, to another person
+  - **petroleum infrastructure** has the same meaning as in section 89F
+  - **relevant older petroleum infrastructure** has the same meaning as in section 89H
+  - **relevant older well** has the same meaning as in section 89I
+  - **well** has the same meaning as in section 89D.
-(1) In sections 41AB to 41A, a corporate body undergoes a change of control if— (a) a person (person A) obtains the power (whether directly or indirectly) to exercise, or control the exercise of, 50% or more of the voting rights in the corporate body; or
+(2) A person has a controlling interest if they are— (a) a person (person A) with the power (whether directly or indirectly) to exercise, or control the exercise of, 50% or more of the voting rights in the body corporate in question; or
-  (b) a person (person A) obtains, together with 1 or more specified persons, the power (whether directly or indirectly) to exercise, or control the exercise of, 50% or more of the voting rights in the corporate body.
+  (b) a person (person A) who together with 1 or more specified persons has the power (whether directly or indirectly) to exercise, or control the exercise of, 50% or more of the voting rights in the body corporate in question.
-(2) In subsection (1)﻿(b), a specified person, in relation to person A, means— (a) a person who is acting or will act jointly or in concert with person A in respect of exercising, or controlling the exercise of, the voting rights of the permit participant; or
+(3) A person is a specified person in relation to person A if the person— (a) is acting or will act jointly or in concert with person A in respect of exercising, or controlling the exercise of, the voting rights of,—
+    (i) in the case of a permit, a permit participant:
-  (b) a person who acts, or is accustomed to acting, in accordance with the wishes of person A.
+    (ii) in the case of a licence, a person with a participating interest in the licence; or (b) in the case of either a licence or a permit, acts, or is accustomed to acting, in accordance with the wishes of person A.

-### 41AB Change of control of permit operator of Tier 1 permit
+### 41AB Change of control: certain permit operators and permit and licence participants
-(1) This section applies if a corporate body that is a permit operator of a Tier 1 permit undergoes a change of control.
+(1) This section and sections 41AC to 41AE apply if a body corporate that is any of the following undergoes a change of control:
+  (a) a permit participant of an exploration or a mining permit or a licence holder or holder of a participating interest in a licence for petroleum:
+  (b) a permit operator of a Tier 1 permit for minerals other than petroleum:
+  (c) a permit operator of a prospecting permit for petroleum.
+(2) If this section applies,—Guidance noteA contravention may result in the revocation of a permit under section 41AF.A contravention by an incoming person may constitute an offence under section 100(2A) if, before the incoming person obtains the controlling interest, they know, or ought reasonably to know, that they will obtain that interest.A contravention by an outgoing person in the case of an exploration or mining permit or a licence for petroleum may result in civil pecuniary penalties under section 89ZZV(1A).
+  (a) every incoming person contravenes this subsection if the change of control is made without the prior consent of the Minister (see sections 41AC to 41AE, which relate to obtaining consent), in a case where subsection (1)﻿(a), (b), or (c) applies:
-(2) Every person who obtains the power referred to in section 41AA(1) contravenes this subsection if the change of control is made without the prior consent of the Minister (see sections 41AC to 41AE, which relate to obtaining that consent).
+  (b) every outgoing person contravenes this subsection if the change of control is made without the prior consent of the Minister (see sections 41AC to 41AE, which relate to obtaining consent), in the case of—
-(3) A contravention of subsection (2) by a person may result in either or both of the following:
-  (a) the revocation of the permit under section 41AF:
-  (b) an offence under section 100(2A) if, before the power referred to in section 41AA(1) is obtained, the person knows, or ought reasonably to know, that the person will obtain the power.
+    (i) an exploration or mining permit for petroleum; or (ii) a licence for petroleum.
-(4) The permit operator must notify the Minister in accordance with subsection (6) if— (a) subsection (2) is contravened; and
+(3) The body corporate undergoing a change of control must notify the Minister in accordance with subsection (5) if—Guidance noteA contravention may constitute an offence under section 100(2B).
+  (a) subsection (2) is contravened; and
-  (b) the permit operator knows, or ought reasonably to know, that it has undergone a change of control.
+  (b) the body corporate knows, or ought reasonably to know, that it has undergone a change of control.
-(5) Subsection (4) does not apply in the case of a contravention referred to in section 41AC(3)﻿(c).
+(4) Subsection (3) does not apply in the case of a contravention referred to in section 41AC(3)﻿(c).
-(6) For the purposes of subsection (4), the notification must— (a) be given as soon as is reasonably practicable, but in any event not later than 3 months after the permit operator becomes aware, or ought reasonably to have become aware, that it has undergone a change of control; and
+(5) For the purposes of subsection (3), the notification must— (a) be given as soon as is reasonably practicable, but in any event not later than 3 months after the body corporate undergoing the change of control becomes aware, or ought reasonably to have become aware, that it has undergone a change of control; and
   (b) be accompanied by a copy of any agreement or other document that specifies the change of control.

 ### 41AC Application for consent for change of control